 California Eviction Notice

-A California eviction notice is a legal document that a landlord uses to inform a tenant of their intent to terminate the rental agreement due to violations of the lease or other specified reasons.
-The notice provides the tenant with a specified period to either rectify the situation or vacate the premises.
+Landlords use a California eviction notice as a legal document to inform tenants of their intent to terminate rental agreements due to violations of the lease or other specified reasons.
+Furthermore, the notice provides tenants with a specified period to either rectify the situation or vacate the premises.

 California Eviction Notice